dsyme/dsyme-presentations/design-notes/ces-compared.md

 - loops, try/with and try/finally can be included in the syntax and mapped to corresponding operations

 - conditionals and pattern matching can be placed within the control structure

--	custom operators can be added, for example the `condition` operator can be added for the distribution monad (an example of declaring and using a custom operator).
+- custom operators can be added, for example the `condition` operator can be added for the distribution monad (here's an example of [declaring](https://github.com/dotnet/fsharp/blob/FSharp.Core-4.2.2/tests/fsharp/core/queriesCustomQueryOps/test.fsx#L336) and [using](https://github.com/dotnet/fsharp/blob/FSharp.Core-4.2.2/tests/fsharp/core/queriesCustomQueryOps/test.fsx#L414) a custom operator).

 TODO: give proper examples of these.

 ## Other possible configurations of CEs

 So far we’ve looked at two configurations of F# CEs.
-They can be configured in many other ways and this is done in practice, e.g. for web programming DSLs or asynchronous sequences.
+They can be configured in many other ways and this is done in practice, e.g. for [web programming DSLs](https://github.com/SaturnFramework/Saturn/blob/master/src/Saturn/Controller.fs#L60) or [F# asynchronous sequences](https://fsprojects.github.io/FSharp.Control.AsyncSeq/library/AsyncSeq.html).
 For example,

 - You can simply have a `Return` method and nothing else, so all you can write is `foo { return x }`.
-This has some uses.
+Even this has some uses.

 - You can simply have a `Yield` and `Combine` method which only lets you write `foo { e1; e2; e23}` which is useful for some DSLs.

 - You can also have indexed-monad-like things where the types carry additional information.

 - You can have any other mix of the methods you like to de-sugar the various syntax elements

+- You can start using method overloading to allow "multi-type" computations that bind on related types.
+For example, the F# `task` monad allows you to bind against C# tasks, F# async or C# "task-like" values.

 There are lots of possibilities, though they are may or may not be useful, it’s just a syntax de-sugaring.
 The approach of using a syntax mapping that can be reused in various ways comes from Haskell, LINQ and the LCF theorem provers, but the technical details differ extensively.